pekelund-dev/codex-test/infra/test-environment/README.md

 ## Teardown

 Terraform will destroy all resources by default.
 Review the plan carefully before destroying a test environment, and consider targeting specific resources if you want to leave the placeholder Cloud Run services running while removing other components.
-The `env_name` must remain non-empty and cannot be `prod`/`production`.